MicrosoftDocs/azure-dev-docs/articles/ansible/create-ansible-service-principal.md

 Replace `<appID>` with the value provided from the output of `az ad sp create-for-rba` command.

-**NOTE**:
+>[!NOTE]

-* To improve security, change the scope of the role assignment to a resource group instead of a subscription.
+>To improve security, change the scope of the role assignment to a resource group instead of a subscription.

 # [PowerShell](#tab/azurepowershell)